-Noam Cohen, MD
+Noam Cohen, MD, PhD

-Why certain individuals can easily recover from an upper respiratory infection without developing chronic rhinosinusitis while others seem to always progress to a protracted course is not completely understood.
+Why certain individuals can easily recover from an upper respiratory infection without developing chronic rhinosinusitis while others seem to always progress to a lengthy course is not completely understood.
 What we do know is this: when it comes to the development of chronic rhinosinusitis many factors including anatomic variations, microbial exposure, as well as an individual’s inflammatory response play a role.
 Novel approaches are being developed to help combat sinonasal infection, improve removal of mucus, accelerate sinus healing, and control the inflammation.

 ©American Rhinologic Society